rustygeldmacher/www.geldmacher.net/4000-footers/2007-11-24-mt-tecumseh-day-hike.md

 participants: Rusty Geldmacher, Dan Jacques, Matt Trachimowicz
 ---

+### Report

+Late fall is a great time for hiking -- the air is crisp and clear, there are no bugs, it's not oppressively cold, the views are fantastic and it's a great extra challenge.
+This time, we went to New Hampshire and hiked up Mt.
+Tecumseh, which at 4003 feet is the lowest mountain on the list.
+Don't let that fool you, though: Tecumseh is no joke.
+It's one of those mountains that starts off nice and steady but rises steeply for about a mile up to the summit.
+At just over 5 miles round trip, it was great hike to kick off the winter season.

 ### Route

   * Mount Tecumseh Trail from Waterville Valley to Mt.
 Tecumseh summit - 2.5 miles